 The titular head of the armed forces was the King.
 At the end of March 1941 a group of Army officers overthrew the Regent Prince Paul and declared Crown Prince Peter King, although technically he was under age.
 This coup was seen abroad as a spontaneous patriotic rejection of the unpopular alliance with Germany although the coup had been planned long before negotiations for the alliance began.
 The Germans immediately prepared to invade.

-When the Germans attacked at 5.15 am on 6 April 1941, from bases in Bulgaria, the Yugoslav Army (including some 400,000 recent draftees) was spread out along 1800 miles of border.
+When the Germans attacked at 5.15 am on 6 April 1941, from bases in Bulgaria, the Yugoslav Army (including some 400,000 recent draftees) was spread out along 1800 miles (ca. 2,897 km) of border.
 The front soon crumbled and on 9 April further massive attacks were launched from Austria, Hungary and Romania.

 Two days later the Italians and Hungarians joined in the fray.
-By 13 April organised resistance was coming to an end and on 17 April 1941 Yugoslavia capitulated.
+By 13 April organized resistance was coming to an end and on 17 April 1941 Yugoslavia capitulated.
 6,028 officers and 337,684 other ranks were captured by the Germans.

-Army organisation of Yugoslavia in April 1941
+Army organization of Yugoslavia in April 1941

 Yugoslavia had a standing army and the male population was liable for military service from the age of 20.
 The first one and a half years was done in the active army, followed by 18 years in the reserve, and a final ten years in the reserve of the reserve army.
-The peacetime strength of the Army was 148,000 and mobilised strength approximately 1,400,000 men.
+The peacetime strength of the Army was 148,000 and mobilized strength approximately 1,400,000 men.